-Applicants are limited to Victim Service agencies located in Georgia that received 2013 competitive VOCA awards, and whose mission is to provide services to crime victims, particularly of violent crime, and are operated by a public agency, a nonprofit organization, or a combination of such agencies or organizations.
+Applicants are limited to Victim Service agencies located in Georgia that received 2014 continuation VOCA awards, and whose mission is to provide services to crime victims, particularly of violent crime, and are operated by a public agency, a nonprofit organization, or a combination of such agencies or organizations.

-Applicant agencies should be certified and eligible to receive Local Victim Assistance (LVAP) 5% funds.
-Agencies without certification may apply for funding; however, if funding is awarded the agency will have to complete certification requirements prior to drawing down funds.
+Applicant agencies should be certified and eligible to receive Local Victim Assistance Program (LVAP) 5% funds.
+Agencies without certification may apply for funding; however, if funding is awarded the agency will have to complete certification requirements prior to receiving an award.